mdref/mdref-pq/pq/Types.md

 	typacl               =

 > ***NOTE:***
-  The following OID constants are obtained from stock PostgreSQL 9.3.5.
-Types from f.e. extensions can be accessed through the ArrayAccess interface of pq\Types.
+  The following OID constants are obtained from the postgres server headers at build time and differ between major versions.
+Dynamic type information, f.e. from extensions or the actual version of the postgres connected to, can be accessed through the ArrayAccess interface of pq\Types.

 ## Constants: